 India again lost the series.

-Nouns denoting large numbers are used both in singular and plural form
+Nouns denoting large numbers are used both in singular and plural forms.

-In sentence a), ‘hundred’ is preceded by number ‘three’.
+In sentence 1, ‘hundred’ is preceded by the number ‘three’.
 So ‘hundred’ will take no plural form.
 Word ‘three hundred’ indicates plurality.
-But in sentence b), ‘hundred’ is not preceded by any number.
+But in sentence 2, ‘hundred’ is not preceded by any number.
 So to indicate plurality, we will write ‘hundreds’.

 Tell which sentence is correct?